 John Jay Study Abroad Scholarship

 Open to students accepted to an approved study abroad program.
 Awards are up to a maximum of $1,000.
 Criteria: Sophomore standing (30 plus credits) by date of program, GPA of 3.0 or above, complete a John Jay General Scholarship Application, submit program confirmation and details, estimated budget, 300-word essay describing the program, need for support, and how it will add to your studies.
-For more infomation: Michael Scaduto, Scholarship Coordinator, 212.237.8872, email@example.com.
-Summer 2013 Deadline is Monday, March 11th
+For more information: Michael Scaduto, Scholarship Coordinator, 212.237.8872, email@example.com.

 Benjamin A. Gilman International Scholarship

 Awards are available to U.S. citizen students who are receiving Pell Grant funding at a two- or four-year college or university.
 Any geographic location.

 The 2014 InternationalStudent.com Travel Video Contest is now open!
 Now in it's ninth year, students once again have the chance to win the $4,000 grand prize, a Viewer's Choice Award, other runner up prizes, and worldwide fame! . http://www.internationalstudent.com/contest/

 Final Submission Deadline: Wednesday, October 22, 2014

 Awards are available to U.S. citizen undergraduate students to study in most geographic regions except Western Europe, Canada, Australia and New Zealand.

 The Bridging Project offers scholarships to American undergraduate students participating in study abroad programs in Japan.

 Awards are available for students from traditionally under-represented minority groups for studying abroad.